 - For sweet cravings, whip up a fresh fruit and yogurt smoothie or a sweet potato topped with a small pat of butter and a teaspoon of brown sugar.
 Also try this healthy cinnamon maple caramel popcorn recipe from Cookie + Kate.

 - If you’re in the mood for a salty or savory treat, make these baked potato chips with paprika and salt from Pickled Plum.
 Another great option is a mix of curried nuts and fruits, such as this curried nuts and apricots recipe from Family Circle.

 - Stress may lead to emotional eating around your period.
 Exercising, practicing relaxation techniques, getting regular sleep, and maintaining a positive outlook can help manage stress.

 - Join a support group such as Overeaters Anonymous.
-Talking to others who understand what you’re going through may be helpful, plus you may be able to implement some of their successful treatment strategies.
+Talking to others who understand what you’re going through may be helpful.
+You may be able to implement some of their successful treatment strategies as well.

 Not everyone requires treatment for premenstrual compulsive eating.
-If you find yourself bingeing at times other than the days leading up to your period, or if compulsive eating causes significant weight gain or emotional distress, you should consult a doctor.
+If you find yourself bingeing at times other than the days leading up to your period, or if compulsive eating causes significant weight gain or emotional distress, you should consult a healthcare professional.

 According to the Mayo Clinic, treatment for binge eating disorder includes various types of psychological counseling, such as:

 - interpersonal psychotherapy (ITP)